 Basketball is a game played on a court, also known as the floor.
-In the NBA, the dimensions of the court measure 50ft wide by 94ft long.
+In the NBA, the dimensions of the court measure 50 feet wide by 94 feet long.
 There is a hoop on both sides of the court where the scoring occurs.
 The hoop consists of a basket, backboard, and net.

 Each team has five players on the court playing both offense and defense.
 A basketball team has a point guard, shooting guard, small forward, power forward, and center.
 Players move the ball on the court by shooting, passing, dribbling, and pivoting.